aimicrocot/microcot-preset/README.md

 — Many meta-stuff elements for RP itself like HTML/CSS & Img Gen, diary notes, thoughts, sims, comments, infotabs, etc.

-— Regex for the thinker, words (add your own), and HTML/CSS

 — Want it to write like a fanfic, acting on behalf of the user?
 In the bot’s first message, add actions for the user and disable the “No write for the user”.

 — The chat-style or immersive RP